Struggling with affirming yourself?

 1. Your thoughts control your life

 The entire human life is shaped by our thoughts.
-Our behaviors, actions, reactions, and words ask cube grub the communications that go in within our minds.
+Our behaviors, actions, reactions, and words all contribute to the communications that go on within our minds.

 Our thoughts, not only affect our minds but go ahead to affect us physically too.

 Think about it on a more basic level.
 All the decisions you make health-wise stem from your thoughts, and these are the decisions that affect your health.
 Your relationship with, or disposition towards spiritual things is also a function of your mindset.